ESAC 2023 Niagara Falls, NY

-The Vermont State Apprenticeship Council has a full board comprised of twelve members; four ex-officio members and eight members appointed by the Governor.
-Included in the ex-officio members are the Commissioner of Labor, the Commissioner of Public Safety or designee, the Secretary of Education or designee, and the Director of the Apprenticeship Division who acts as the Secretary of the Council without a vote.
+The Vermont State Apprenticeship Council is comprised of twelve members; four ex-officio members and eight members appointed by the Governor.
+Ex-officio members are: Commissioner of Labor, Commissioner of Public Safety or designee, the Secretary of Education or designee, and the Director of the Apprenticeship Division who acts as the Secretary of the Council without a vote.
 Of the appointed members, three individuals represent employers, three individuals represent employee organizations and two are members of the public.

 The respective state sponsors in the form of an ESAC Planning Committee are ad hoc and exist to design the annual conference for that particular state in that particular year.

 Newport, RI 02840